internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 Why store the MD5 checksum instead of creating the hash as-needed?
-  The MD5 checksum must be computed when a file is initially uploaded to GridFS, as this is the only time we are guaranteed to have the entire uncorrupted file.
-Computing it on-the-fly as a file is read from GridFS would ensure that our reads were successful, but guarantees nothing about the state of the file in the system.
+  The MD5 checksum must be computed when a file is initially uploaded to RethinkDBFS, as this is the only time we are guaranteed to have the entire uncorrupted file.
+Computing it on-the-fly as a file is read from RethinkDBFS would ensure that our reads were successful, but guarantees nothing about the state of the file in the system.
 A successful check against the stored MD5 checksum guarantees that the stored file matches the